How to Identify an Insolvent Company

 The Balance Sheet Test

 This test is to establish whether the value of a company’s assets is less than the amount of its liabilities, taking into account its contingent and prospective liabilities (a contingent liability being one which may arise as a consequence of some future event).

 It may seem like a simple accounting test, but it can be more complex than that.
-For example a business with liabilities larger than its assets may look insolvent, but if the liabilities are long term loans on favourable terms, then you could argue that it isn’t in an insolvent state.
-You would still need to apply the cash flow test to confirm this.
+For example, a business with liabilities larger than its assets may look insolvent, but if the liabilities are long term loans on favourable terms, then it is arguable that it is not in an insolvent state.

-A key consideration is the extent to which the company’s assets might be realisable, and for what amount – it is not simply a question of looking at their current book value.
-For example, Goodwill on incorporation or in relation to leasehold improvements is unlikely to be an asset that can be sold to raise funds, whereas a stock holding might be.
-When making an assessment it is also important to account for items that may be overstated, such as obsolete stock, work in progress and book debts which can’t be collected.
+A key consideration is the extent to which the company’s assets might be realisable and for what amount – it is not simply a question of looking at their current book value.
+For example, goodwill on incorporation or in relation to leasehold improvements is unlikely to be an asset that can be sold to raise funds, whereas a stock holding might be.
+When making an assessment, it is also important to account for items that may be overstated, such as ageing, out of season, or obsolete stock, work in progress that cannot be completed and book debts which cannot be collected.

-What Happens if a Company Fails One or More of the Insolvency Tests?
+What Happens if a Company Fails One of the Insolvency Tests?

-If one or more of the tests have failed then the directors should seek professional advice, either from their accountant or from an insolvency practitioner.
+If one of the tests is failed, then the directors should seek professional advice, either from their accountant or from an Insolvency Practitioner.

 Failing an insolvency test does not necessarily mean that the company needs an insolvency solution – but what it does mean is that the directors need to take some form of direct action to address the issue.
 There are numerous options, depending on the scenario, but some of the most frequent ones are:

 - An injection of cash into the business (e.g. business loans, directors loans, factoring)

 - Agreeing payment arrangements with creditors which are affordable, based on cash flow projections (and which do not result in further arrears)